-Commander Legends: Battle for Baldur's Gatewas released, and in its prerelease event, instead of the traditional Sealed, it was in Draft format.
+In early June, Commander Legends: Battle for Baldur's Gate was released, and in its prerelease event, instead of the traditional Sealed, it was in Draft format.
 For everyone who had the opportunity to play, it was a wonderful experience, as it had a different way of building decks than usual — and we'll get to that later.

-With this Draft in mind, I decided to create a

-Cubeaimed at Pauper Commander, as some were excited about this game mode, and it could be a great opportunity to introduce the Draft format to PDH.
+With this Draft in mind, I decided to create a Cube aimed at Pauper Commander, as some were excited about this game mode, and it could be a great opportunity to introduce the Draft format to PDH.

 How to play a Cube?

 To play this mid-range Draft format, we recommend 4 or 8 players, so it's one or two full tables, but we know that's not always possible.

-In practice, from 4

-to8 players it is still possible to Draft and build your decks with a certain variety, with the following layout at the time of the draft: 4 and 5 players, one table, everyone drafts together and then plays.
+In practice, from 4 to 8 players it is still possible to Draft and build your decks with a certain variety, with the following layout at the time of the draft: 4 and 5 players, one table, everyone drafts together and then plays.
 In the case of five players, the match may be longer than usual, but being a casual format, this may not be an issue.

 When you run out of cards, you will open your second booster pack, take two cards and move to the right.
 In the third booster, you will do the same, but you will pass to the left.
 Each player will have a total of 60 cards, and will use them to build their deck, adding only the basic lands.

 If adapting to traditional Pauper, life totals will be 20.
 Apart from these peculiarities, it will be a traditional multiplayer, the additional Commander tax will be applied to commanders.
-Another important thing:

 Choosing cards during your deck will make all the difference, and every choice counts.
 So choose your play style as soon as possible, and I recommend choosing your Commander as soon as you open your first booster pack, as you will be able to shape your strategy from an early age - since it will dictate the way you play.
-An ideal curve, especially for those who are starting in the draft, is the one we can see in the following image:

 Assembling your Cube